I’ve shown you in the past how you can begin using cloth diapers for $200 and I’ve even linked you to a very handy Cloth Diaper Savings Calculator.

 Show me the numbers!

 Do you know someone who has doubts about cloth diaper savings?
-Do family members give you are hard time for using cloth?
+Do family members give you a hard time for using cloth?

 Show them this post and I doubt you’ll be the butt of any jokes.
 You’ll be the one they come to next time they shell out $15 for a box of diapers they’ll just throw away.